alizahidraja/bomber-packman/readme.md

 Its the traditional Packman game, with a twist that lets you add a bomb anywhere on the map which explodes in just enough time to steer clear from the blastzone

+Implemented Dijkstra for the computer to find the main character by using the shortest path

 ## Demo

 ### Video